 St-Jean de Luz is a unique gem on the French Atlantic coast, a delightful and tranquil village that explodes into life in summer.
-Located in the French Côte Basques seaside region and sheltered from the mighty Atlantic current, St Jean de Luz has become a mecca for swimmers and sunbathers in the warmer months.
+Located in the French Côte Basques seaside region and sheltered from the mighty Atlantic current, St. Jean de Luz has become a mecca for swimmers and sunbathers in the warmer months.
 They flock for the impeccably clean beaches and stay for the village’s quaint hotels, unspoiled architecture, and stellar seafood restaurants.
 Smaller and more intimate than its more famous neighbor, Biarritz, St Jean has the allure of a yet undiscovered resort, as visitors have only relatively recently discovered the virtues of this long-standing Basque fishing port.

-St-.Jean de Luz enjoyed a more peaceful and prosperous existence after the signing of the Treaty and entered its Golden Age in the 17th century, its fame encouraged by St Jean’s importance as a coastal stop on the pilgrimage to Santiago de Compostela in Galicia.
+St. Jean de Luz enjoyed a more peaceful and prosperous existence after the signing of the Treaty and entered its Golden Age in the 17th century; its fame was encouraged by St. Jean’s importance as a coastal stop on the pilgrimage to Santiago de Compostela in Galicia.
 The village’s prosperity was primarily funded by fishing and whaling, with a good deal of pirating also contributing to St Jean’s good fortune.
 Many grand residences were built on the back of this wealth in the 17th and 18th centuries, some of which are still entirely intact today.
-They housed the Basque families and merchants, in addition to accommodating a very famous guest in the shape of Queen Mother, Anne of Austria.
+They housed the Basque families and merchants, in addition to accommodating a famous guest in the shape of Queen Mother Anne of Austria.

 However, this Belle-époque was not free of turmoil or incident; in 1609, more than 600 of the village’s women were accused of witchery by the Church and sentenced to be burned alive!
 Luckily, they were saved from their judgment as heretics when their husbands returned from a fishing trip and fought to claim their wives.
 It is the stuff of legends!

 Although the Basque region did not experience much fighting during World War Two, the French Atlantic zone came under Nazi control.
-And the entire coastline was declared a military zone, placing it off-limits to French civilians (except for local inhabitants, who required a special pass).
+The entire coastline was declared a military zone, placing it off-limits to French civilians (except for local inhabitants, who required a special pass).
 After the war years, the importance of fishing in maintaining St-Jean prosperity declined as overfishing increased, and competition drove merchants out of business.
 However, this change encouraged St-Jean to capitalize on its attractions as an upscale resort, and the village started to invest in its tourism industry.
-The number of holiday homes trebled in 1960 and 70s – helped by infrastructure improvements – including a new motor route to Bordeaux and Spain.
+The number of holiday homes trebled in the 1960s and 70s – helped by infrastructure improvements – including a new motor route to Bordeaux and Spain.

 Gastronomy & Wine